-Although dogs do a lot to keep their coats neat and clean, they need your help with tasks that require opposable thumbs, such as brushing.
+Although dogs do some things to keep their coats neat and clean on their own, they need your help with tasks that require opposable thumbs, such as brushing.

-Regular brushing removes excess hair from your dog’s coat, and cuts down significantly on the amount of hair you have to deal with on your furniture, car, and your favorite black pants.
-It also helps distribute the natural oils in your dog’s fur and skin, keeping her coat healthy and looking its best.
+Regular brushing removes excess hair from your dog’s coat and cuts down significantly on the amount of hair you have to deal with on your furniture, car, and your favorite black pants.
+It also helps distribute the natural oils in your dog’s fur and skin, keeping their coat healthy and looking its best.

 Brushing is also a great way to check your dog’s health.
-While you brush, look at the condition of her coat.
+While you brush, look at the condition of your dog’s coat.
 Is it matted or tangled?
 Dry or oily?
 Also look for lumps, ticks, fleas, hair mats, cuts, and anything that looks unusual.

-As she ages, she’ll get a few more bumps and lumps all over.
+As they age, they’ll get a few more bumps and lumps all over.
 On the off chance one of those lumps isn’t harmless, it’s better to discover it sooner rather than later.

-- Long-haired breeds, such as Colliesand Tibetan Terriers, need to be brushed weekly, sometimes more often if the coat seems particularly tangled.
-A pin brush is a good choice for these breeds, because its bent-wire bristles grip the undercoat and remove loose hairs without causing pain.
+- Long-haired breeds, such as Collies and Tibetan Terriers, need to be brushed weekly, sometimes more often if the coat seems particularly tangled.
+A pin brush is a good choice for these breeds because its bristles grip the undercoat and remove loose hairs without causing pain.
 It can also get down to the skin.
 Start close to the skin and brush away from it.
 Use a comb to tease out any mats.

 - Short-coated dogs, such as Labrador Retrievers and Greyhounds, don’t need frequent brushing because their hair doesn’t mat and tangle easily.
 Still, you may want to brush them every couple of weeks to remove loose hair.
-Use a rubber brush or hound glove, which will help bring dirt and loose hair to the surface.
-(The gloves fit over your hand — your dog will think you’re petting her and won’t suspect you’re actually brushing.)
+Use a rubber brush or grooming glove, which will help bring dirt and loose hair to the surface.
+The gloves fit over your hand — your dog will think you’re petting them and won’t suspect you’re actually brushing.
 If you prefer a conventional brush, short coats can take a stiff natural-bristle brush or a soft slicker brush, which has little bent-metal pins in it.
 Follow up with a soft-bristle brush, which helps distribute the hair’s natural oils.
-It will feel so good she’ll go right out and roll in the dirt.

 - Short, wiry breeds, such as Dachshunds and most Terriers, need a slicker brush, followed by a once-over with a metal comb.
+Once every few days should do.
 A stripping knife will remove the dead hair in the undercoat.
-Have someone knowledgeable show you how to use one first.
+Have someone knowledgeable show you how to use one before you try.
 If the coat has mats, work those out first.

 - Brush down and out, away from the dog’s skin.
 Always brush in the direction the coat grows; dogs don’t like to be brushed backwards.

-While it’s true you don’t need a pro to brush your dog, there’s no shame in taking your dog to a groomer; they’re in the business for good reason.
+While it’s true that you don’t need a pro to brush your dog, there’s no shame in taking your dog to a groomer.
+They’re in the business for good reason!